 Decisions EA artifacts are ‘complex’ artifacts.
 They cannot be created and updated by individual architects, but always require collective efforts with the involvement of all relevant stakeholders of these EA artifacts.
 Essentially, architects serve only as facilitators, rather than real developers of decisions EA artifacts.

-An architect cannot develop an investment roadmap for a business unit alone.
+For example, an architect cannot develop an investment roadmap for a business unit alone.
 Instead, an architect should meet with all business unit executives, discuss their business objectives and needs, recommend the best possible response from IT, reach an agreement with the business leaders on the desirable future IT investments and then document these agreements in the roadmap.

 Similarly, an architect cannot ‘re-heatmap’ the business capability model alone, but only as part of the strategic dialog with C-level business executives.
 Unlike ‘routine’ facts EA artifacts, the development of decisions EA artifacts is a very tricky, highly creative and politicised process, which requires an intensive dialogue and negotiations between stakeholders.
 These EA artifacts are subjective in nature, i.e. their contents are wholly determined by the personal opinions and concerns of their creators.

 Decisions EA artifacts fulfil the primary role in an EA practice.
 They provide instruments for communication and decision-making which help make optimal planning decisions, taking into account the key interests of all involved parties.
 Essentially, the development process of decisions EA artifacts is the actual planning.

 After being developed and endorsed by their stakeholders (and in most cases formally signed-off by an authorised governance committee), these EA artifacts define future activities and oblige all the stakeholders to act in accordance with the respective planning decisions.
 Unlike facts EA artifacts, the value of decisions EA artifacts is realised mostly during their development.